loureirorg/codefly/README.md

-CodeFly is a gem that allows you to execute parallel / asynchronous code in Rails, in a easy way.
+with CodeFly you can execute parallel / asynchronous code in Rails, in a easy way.

 This is how a classic code looks like:
 ```ruby